ForestOfLight/skyoobguide/docs/clipping.md

 ---

-## Play Dead Clip / Piggy Wall Clip
+## Piggy Emote Clip

 Friend
 {: .label .label-green }
 Piggyback
 {: .label .label-green }
-Play Dead Emote
+Various Emote
 {: .label .label-green }

-This clip is useful for getting through vertical [collision boxes](../terms-and-methods/#collision-boxes).
-It’s preferable to have warp unlocked with your friend as well since this only lets one player clip.
+{: .new }
+> This entry has been updated for the 0.19.1 patch!

+When the bottom player of a piggyback stack does a [sustained emote](../terms-and-methods/#sustained-emotes) that changes the position of the center of their player, the other players on their back move with them.
+Since these emotes can bring that player's [collision box](../terms-and-methods/#collision-boxes) through other out of bounds, the players on their back will be taken out of bounds as well!
+This clip is super useful for getting through all sorts of collision boxes.
+The best emote to use for this clip is the play dead (faint) emote, though others like point and come are also quite effective.
+It’s a good idea to have warp unlocked with your friend as well since this doesn't let the bottom player clip.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/ukn0vt?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Piggyback on a friend.
 1. Have them line up facing perpendicular to the wall where the play dead emote would make them fall towards the wall (right).
-1. Make sure they are as close to the wall as possible.
-Have them use the play dead emote.
+1. Have them use the play dead emote.
 1. You (on their back) will be inside the wall, just hop off!
-Your friend can then warp to you.
+1. If you can offer your friend your hand, that will bring them to you--otherwise, they can warp.

+{: .note }
+> The game will attempt to reset your positon when you jump off your friend's back, but that can easily be worked-around by just moving further out of bounds when getting off.

+---

+## Instrument Spasm

+Friend
+{: .label .label-green }
+Piggyback
+{: .label .label-green }
+Various Istruments
+{: .label .label-green }

+> Credit: Astria Esper

+{: .new }
+> This entry has been added for the 0.19.1 patch!

+The revival of the beloved [spasm](../patched/0.15.0-0.19.1/#spasm--follow-clip) glitch.
+This clip lets you go through [collision boxes](../terms-and-methods/#collision-boxes) that are next to or above you.
+The original spasm glitch worked by following a friend who was on your back.
+This newer version of spasm uses an instrument for you to be able to follow your friend midair by forcing their player into a location further away from you.
+In addition, this is a great way to recharge your light while away from the ground!

+(: .highlight )
+> The best instruments for this glitch are the guitar, rhythm guitar, ukulele, and lute.
+If you don't have access to any of those, the piano, winter piano, drum, sanctuary handpan, triumph handpan work alright as well.

+<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/djxv13?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

+1. Have your friend jump on your back.
+2. Position yourself as close to the [collision box](../terms-and-methods/#collision-boxes) as you can.
+3. Fly (or you can stay on the ground, and fly at the end of the trick).
+4. Have your friend play their instrument so that their player moves below you.
+5. When your friend is below you, tap on your friend to follow them.
+6. You'll start slowly moving on top of your friend and clipping through any collision boxes in the way!
+7. Move the joystick to stop the spasm.

 ---